heroku/spark-in-space/readme.md

 heroku addons:attach $kafka -a $app --as SPARK_ZK
 ```

-if you do not you can add a heroku-kafka addon `--as SPARK_ZK`
+if you do not you can add a heroku-kafka addon `--as SPARK_ZK`, Note that you need to make the zookeeper visible by using the `--enable-zookeeper` flag.

 ```
-heroku addons:create heroku-kafka -a $app --as SPARK_ZK heroku kafka:wait -a $app
+heroku addons:create heroku-kafka -a $app --as SPARK_ZK --enable-zookeeper heroku kafka:wait -a $app
 ```